mamu235/CS-499-smart-slicing/README.md

 There are requirements that needed to run the parser are listed in the Requirements HTML file.

-The Testing Directory holds the results of our testing.
-It explians test cases and the outcomes.

 All other direcrtoies are for the website.
 Each member's log is held in the [memberName]_log.html.